SCQF Level 6

 Portfolios will be created in the workplace to achieve the SVQ Units.

 This course is available to pupils going into S5 who will also be studying Higher Maths.
-Anticipated passes in National 5 Maths and Physics are required to be considered for entry.
+Pupils should be expected to achieve an A or B pass in National 5 Maths to be considered for entry.

 What you will need